 Both data analytics and AI are concerned with finding patterns in data that inform decisions — but they accomplish this in different ways.
 Data analysis is the process of collecting and examining data for insights using programming languages like Python, R, and SQL.
 With AI, machines learn to replicate human cognitive intelligence by crunching data, and let their learnings guide future decisions.
 We have lots of data analytics courses and paths that will teach you key programming languages and concepts.

 If you already know the programming language R, you can take our course Learn Linear Regression with R to learn how to make and interpret linear regression models.
-This course is totally free between now and April 17.
 (And if you want to get started with R, check out our beginner-friendly R courses and tutorials.)

 Math and statistics